 Pensacola Law Firm – Juvenile Hearings

-A juvenile will have a hearing within 24 hours of arrival and they are entitled to have a criminal defense lawyer at the hearing.
-A judge will review the accusations, the DRAI, as well as detention location options.
-After the hearing the minor could be released to the parents or guardian, with or without conditions or supervision.
+A juvenile will have a hearing within 24 hours of their arrival and they are entitled to have a criminal defense lawyer with them at the hearing.
+A judge will review all of the accusations, the DRAI, as well as all of the detention location options.
+After the hearing, the minor could be released to the parents or guardian, with or without conditions or supervision.
 They could also be returned to the JDC.

 Pensacola Defense Attorneys – Juvenile Charges

-After the hearing is concluded the state lawyer determines whether or not to file formal charges.
+After the hearing is concluded, the state lawyer determines whether or not to file formal charges.
 When charges are filed they are called a Delinquency Petition.
-If charges are filed there will be another hearing which is called an arraignment.
+If charges are filed, there will be another hearing, which is called an arraignment.
 This is when the juvenile enters a plea of guilty, not guilty, or no contest.
-If there is a not guilty plea there will be a trial.
-If it is a first arrest and the crime is nonviolent the person may be eligible for a Pre-Trial Intervention program (PTI).
-If the PTI is completed the charges will be dismissed and there will be no juvenile record.
+If there is a not guilty plea, there will be a trial.
+If it is a first arrest and the crime is nonviolent, the person may be eligible for a Pre-Trial Intervention (PTI) program.
+If the PTI is completed, the charges will be dismissed and there will be no juvenile record.

 Criminal Defense Pensacola – Juvenile Pleading Guilty or No Contest